BindraAgamjot256/zenos/dev_readme.md

 The slab allocator version is literally `v0.0.sqrt(-1)-don't_you_dare_test_it_on_hardware`.
 That's not a joke, that's the actual version string in the code comments.

+### Process Management—Russian Roulette with Registers

+We implemented preemptive multitasking because single-threaded execution was too stable.

+- **Scheduler**: A round-robin scheduler that switches tasks whenever it feels like it (or when the timer interrupt fires).
+- **Isolation**: We put users in Ring 3 so they can't hurt us.
+They still find ways.
+- ~~**Context Switching**: We save all the registers, swap the stack, and pray the new process knows what it's doing.~~

+### System Calls—The Doorway to Hell

+We use the ~~`syscall`~~ `int 0x80` instruction because ~~software interrupts are so 1990s~~ syscalls are hard.

+- **The Macro**: We have a `#[syscall]` macro that puts function pointers into a special linker section.
+It's basically linker magic abuse.
+- **The Handler**: It takes values from registers, casts them to types that might be correct, and calls kernel functions.
+Security?
+What's that?

 ### Build System - A Beautiful Disaster

 Our build process is an unholy marriage of: